9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 Owning a high level of reliability with unlimited spending accounts, like a Facebook agency account, can help your ads get reviewed and approved quickly, thanks to a long spending history and a high-quality score.

-However, following expert tips is still essential to avoid potential issues and make your Facebook ads approved quickly, saving your time and effort.
+Besides using a Facebook agency account, following expert tips is still essential to avoid potential issues and make your Facebook ads approved quickly, saving your time and effort.

 Understanding ads policies